Key Takeaways:

 The layers in your pipeline and funnel will vary depending on your particular needs, but in general, they’ll look something like this:

-Step 6: Set your innovation metrics and incubation milestones
+Step 6: Set your innovation metrics, KPI's and milestones

 To track the progress of the incubator, it's essential to define a set of innovation metrics and incubation milestones.
 It’s also crucial to keep in mind that you’ll be managing innovation efforts, not financial returns.
 With that goal in mind, here are a few of the questions and KPIs you should consider: